observIQ/bindplane-agent/docs/installation-mac.md

 Installation artifacts are signed.
 Information on verifying the signature can be found at [Verifying Artifact Signatures](./verify-signature.md).

-#### Managed Mode
+### OpAMP Management

-To install the agent with an OpAMP connection configuration set the following flags.
+To install the agent and connect the supervisor to an OpAMP management platform, set the following flags.

 ```sh
 sudo sh -c "$(curl -fsSlL https://github.com/observiq/bindplane-agent/releases/latest/download/install_macos.sh)" install_macos.sh -e <your_endpoint> -s <secret-key>